-Please visit our Humanities for All site for information about California Humanities' new grant program.
+Grant applicants should visit our Humanities for All site for information about California Humanities’ new grant program of support for public humanities programming.